sura721/survey/readMe.txt

-hey this is just simple mern stack survey app,  its has backedn with node js/express and react on front end
+This is a simple survey application built using the MERN Stack (MongoDB, Express, React, Node.js).
+The app allows users to create surveys, answer questions, and submit responses.
+It features a backend server built with Node.js and Express, and a frontend built with React.